 Warriors were highly valued

-Many free men owned and carried weapons.
+Many free men and women owned and carried weapons.
 But far from all were, or identified themselves as, warriors.
 Society was violent and the ideal of a warrior was highly valued.
 This is clear from the mythological tales of Odin and Freya in their roles as divine military leaders, in the Old Norse family and heroic sagas, in the Skaldic poetry and from the names of people and places.

 Farmsteads and villages with names such as Rinkeby, Karleby and Hersby are named after people defined as ”warriors”.
 Both men and women had names linked to war and battle; Gunnar and Ragnhild are two examples, which are also found on runestones.